Sy, Ardennes

 Sy (/fr/) is a commune in the Ardennes department in northern France.

 Geography

 The commune of Sy is located in the southern part of the Ardennes department, in the Grand Est region (Champagne-Ardennes sector).
 According to the Ardennes territorial divisions, it is situated in the arrondissement of Vouziers and lies within the Argonne Ardennaise Intercommunal Public Establishment (EPCI) to the north.
-It belongs to the canton of Le Chesnes (now Bairon and its surrounding area).
+It belongs to the canton of Vouziers.
 It is between 40 and 50 kilometers from Charleville-Mézières (further north) and about 30 kilometers from Sedan.
-A few kilometers east of Sy lie the village of Bairon and its surrounding area (formerly called Le Chesne, following a 2016 merger with two other villages: Louvergny and Les Alleux).
+A few kilometers east of Sy lies the commune of Bairon et ses environs (formed by the 2016 merger of Le Chesne, Louvergny and Les Alleux).
 But also, the commune is surrounded by Tannay, Les Grandes-Armoises, La Berlière, Oches, Verrières and Les Petites-Armoises.
 Crossed by the Ruisseau des Armoises, measuring 10.5 km.

 Hydrography

 The municipality is located in the Meuse watershed within the Rhine-Meuse basin.
 It is drained by the Armoises stream, the Ecogne stream, and the Uchon stream..